drupal-composer/drupal-project/README.md

 * Modules (packages of type `drupal-module`) will be placed in `web/sites/all/modules/contrib/`
 * Theme (packages of type `drupal-module`) will be placed in `web/sites/all/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/`
-* Libraries (packages of type `drupal-library`) will be placed in `web/sites/all/libraries/` - _more on this soon..._
+* Libraries (packages of type `drupal-library`) will be placed in `web/sites/all/libraries/` (See Libraries)

 ## Adding patches to core, contrib modules or themes

 You may add a patch so you don't need to maintain separate a modified module or theme to get faster a fix or make a critical change for your project.
-Use as in the example.
+Add in `composer.json` as in the example.

 ```
 "extra": {